toastyunderscore/hydra/README.md

    **If the page that started hydra.js is closed, hydra() will stop.** (Alternatively, you somehow host hydra.js on a code snippet website and make it so that hydra(), hydran(), and hydrone() adds a script tag that refers to the hydra.js script url.
 However, you'd need to be able to know what the url will be before you post it.
+If you manage to do this, please let me know.)